DJI-Mobile-SDK-Tutorials/Android-FPVDemo/README.md

 # Android-FPVDemo

-> **Note: This Sample Project is developed based on Android SDK v3.5.1, an update version for Android SDK v4.0 will be published soon.**

 ## Introduction

 This FPVDemo is designed for you to gain a basic understanding of the DJI Mobile SDK.
 It will implement the FPV view and two basic camera functionalities: **Take Photo** and **Record Video**.